jasir3124/jasir3124/README.md

 ### 🧠 About Me

 I'm a **17-year-old self-taught engineer** who loves crafting modern, responsive web and mobile experiences.
-Whether it's a restaurant platform or a smart chat assistant, I build tools that solve real-world problems — and look good doing it.
+Whether it's a restaurant platform or a smart chat assistant, I build tools that solve real-world problems.

 When I'm not coding, you'll probably find me:
 - ✍️ Designing clean UI/UX in Figma